-For those who are less computer savvy or want to unwind from a busy working day, Bengaluru is known for its cosmopolitan lifestyle, with cafés, shops, countless entertainment options and a vibey nightlife that present the city as modern as any other.
+For those who want to unwind from a busy working day, Bengaluru is known for its cosmopolitan lifestyle, with cafes, shops, countless entertainment options and a vibey nightlife.
+The city is also known as the Garden City, full of parks and green spaces, such as Lalbagh Botanical Garden.
+This, along with the friendly, welcoming local people, makes for a welcoming environment for families looking to raise children here.
 Unfortunately, this bubble contrasts the reality of poverty faced by many living in the surrounding areas, and this can be a major element of culture shock.

 The city and its surrounding regions have a tropical savanna climate with distinct wet and dry seasons.
 Bengaluru has a moderate climate throughout the year, though occasional heatwaves do occur.
 Between September and February, the weather is usually at its mildest in the city and the hottest time is between March and May.